 Many people find the houses, life style and properties here to be quite beautiful.

-It is a relaxed environment here, and ideally we like to leave helpers as much as possible to manage themselves, depending on the work.
+It is a relaxed environment here, and if there are no family members to supervise we can leave helpers to manage themselves, depending on the work.
 A lot of the time what work you do is dictated by how hot or wet the weather is, or what needs doing at the time.

 Important things that we need help with, are the things that need doing every day or frequently such as: